mokdevel/DarcMods/DarcMissions/README.md

 Major changes in the json files.
 The safest way is to backup your current ones if you have made a lot changes.
 If not, just delete the old confs.

 Main features:
+* New mission: High Value Target VIP - An AI is defined as a High Value Target VIP.
+Go take him down.
 * Game master map view:
   * Missions and NonValidAreas are shown on the map.
   * Missions can be deleted by pressing 'delete'.